polymathrobotics/oci/README.md

   everything uses the same code, whether or not you are building locally or using automated builds in the cloud.

+- `bootstrap/` contains the source code for the container images needed to bootstrap the build system.

-- `src/` contains all the source code for the images, primarily Containerfiles/Dockerfiles in BuildKit format.
-The subdirectories are vaguely organized into categories and by vendors.
+- Rest of the directories contain all the source code for the images, primarily Containerfiles/Dockerfiles in BuildKit format.
 An alphabetical index is also provided in this README.md.

 # Developing